-So pack your bags and prepare for a journey through time as we take you through some of the most fantastic castle-hopping locations in the UK.
+Journey through time as we take you through some of the most fantastic castle-hopping in the UK.

 - Edinburgh Castle, Scotland: This castle is one of Scotland’s most popular tourist attractions.
 Located on a hill in the center of Edinburgh, it offers stunning city views.
 It is also home to the Scottish Crown Jewels, the Stone of Destiny, and the National War Museum of Scotland.